 Key Cheltenham Gold Cup Trials

-The Cheltenham Gold Cup from the previous year sets the standard for form guides.
+The Cheltenham Gold Cup winner and runners from the previous year sets the standard for form guides.
 Barring injury, the winner and placed horses are likely to be aimed at this race all season.

 The established chasers will face the challenge of rising stars from the novice ranks.
 The RSA Chase has produced several future Gold Cup winners including Denman (2007), Bobs Worth (2012) and Lord Windermere (2013).
 Native River (2018) won the Gold Cup a year after finishing third in the RSA and won the Denman Chase at Newbury on his way to the festival.

 The King George VI Chase over three miles at Kempton is second only to the Gold Cup in terms of prestige.
 However, the shorter distance on a much flatter track does not make it an ideal trial for Cheltenham.

 Cheltenham Gold Cup Betting Trends

 Favourites have a mixed recent record in the Gold Cup, Al Boum Photo (100-30 in 2020) becoming the fourth winning favourite in ten seasons since 2011.
 Long Run (2011), Bobs Worth (2013) and Don Cossack (2016) were the other successful favourites during that period.

 The biggest shock result came in 1990 when Norton’s Coin won at 100-1, one of only three horses trained by Welsh dairy farmer Sirrel Griffiths.

-Cheltenham Gold Cup Stats
+Cheltenham Gold Cup Race Stats

 - Proven stamina is also vital with most previous winners having won over three miles or further.
 It takes a class horse to win this race.

 - Experience is a key factor when assessing your Cheltenham Gold Cup tips.
 Most winners had at least seven races over fences before winning the race.
 An official rating of 166 or higher is normally required to win the Gold Cup.

-The age group from 7 to 9 has dominated the Gold Cup winners in recent times.
+- The age group from 7 to 9 has dominated the Gold Cup winners in recent times.
 Long Run (2011) was the first six-year-old to win since Mill House in 1963.
 Cool Dawn was the last ten-year-old to be successful in 1998.

-Only four mares have ever won the Gold Cup, the most recent being Dawn Run in 1986.
+- Only four mares have ever won the Gold Cup, the most recent being Dawn Run in 1986.